SovereignCloudStack/docs/operations/operations/zuul-ci-cd-quickstart-user-guide.md

 ```

-By default zuul will observe all branches for such files.
+By default Zuul will observe all branches for such files.
 We have to set the repository name
-that have to match the exact value that was set for zuul.
+that have to match the exact value that was set for Zuul.
 Set a default-branch where actions
 that don't match an explicit branch are executed on.
-Set the merge-mode that zuul has to use.
+Set the merge-mode that Zuul has to use.
 But beware that not all issue tracker support all methods.
 For github squash-merge will work.

 After these three properties add the pipelines you want to use to the project definition.